Welcome to The Graduate College

-- Three letters of recommendation (a minimum of two should come from academic sources).
+- Three letters of recommendation (two should come from academic sources).
 Letter must be on an official letterhead and submitted by the recommender.

-- GRE scores, or scores of an equivalent test (e.g., MCAT, DAT, PCAT, or USMLE Scores).
+- GRE scores (MCAT, DAT, PCAT, or USMLE scores are accepted in lieu of GRE for BTN and CRES MS Programs).
 Applicants are expected to perform at least at the 50th percentile on these standardized examinations.
 GRE will be waived for applicants with a PhD degree in the Basic Sciences and may be waived for applicants with or a professional degree in the Health Sciences (e.g., MD, DO, DDS, PHARM D) or with significant relevant work experience..

 - Applicants with an international medical degree must submit USMLE Step 1 and Step 2 scores with a recommended minimum performance at the 50th percentile is recommended.

 - Applicants must hold a Bachelor’s degree from an accredited institution with a recommended minimum GPA of 3.0 on a 4.0 scale.
 Students with an international degree must submit official transcripts along with a course by course evaluation from ECE, which confirms the equivalence of at least a U.S. Bachelor’s degree with a recommended minimum GPA of 3.0 on a 4.0 scale.

 - Completion of the following courses with a “B” grade or better is preferred: two semesters of biology with laboratory, two semesters of chemistry with laboratory, biochemistry or cell biology with laboratory, calculus, and college physics.